 Further to educating yourself about the manufacturer’s coverage, you should also take a look inside your product, when feasible, to see how it’s made.
-For example, if I had taken a closer look at my dishwasher when I bought it, I would have noticed that the brackets holding up the top rack are made of all-plastic parts that get a lot of wear and tear as you roll the top rack back and forth.
-If I would have thought that through for a minute, I would have realized that those plastic moving parts weren’t likely to hold up to all that action.
-If I would have bought the extended warranty on my dishwasher, and made sure those plastic parts were covered under the plan, I would have saved myself hundreds of dollars by now.
-I have replaced those particular parts twice in the last three years and anticipate replacing them many more times during the life of the appliance.
+For example, if I had taken a closer look at my dishwasher when I bought it, I would have noticed that the issue with the brackets.
+The brackets that are holding up the top rack are made of all-plastic parts that get a lot of wear and tear.
+If I would have thought the purchase through, I would have noticed the flimsiness of the plastic parts.
+I would have saved money had bought the extended warranty on my dishwasher.
+I have replaced those parts twice in the last three years and anticipate replacing them many more times during the life of the appliance.

 When Products May Outlast The Warranty Period